annalieb/newwithtags/README.md

 1. Clone this GitHub repository.
 2. On a Wellesley CS server account, run `node server.js` and open the given localhost address in your browser.
 3. Navigate the website:
 	1. First, you will land on the **home page** (the home route `/`).
 This page shows a gallery of all posts.
 By expanding the sort and filter section, you can choose to sort by newest or by most liked.
 Additionally, you can filter by city or by tag.
 Users can conduct searches using the text input for cities, or by clicking one of the featured city or tag buttons.
+To search for multiple tags and a location, enter search terms separated by a comma in the search bar.
 	2. View a **single post** by clicking on the image in the gallery (uses the `post-single/:id` route).
 This will take you to a more detailed image of the post, where you can view comments, likes, and the image caption.
 Notice that if you attempt to like or comment without being signed in, *it will not work*!
 You will receive an error message explaining that you must log in to like or comment.
 	3. **Log in** or create an account by navigating to the "login" option in the nav bar (or navigate directly to `/login`).
 Once you are logged in, you have unlocked full functionality of the website (ie. posting, commenting, liking, etc.).
 	4. Once you're logged in, you will be able to **create a post** by selecting "Create" from the nav bar (or navigate directly to `/create`).
 You will notice that you can also edit and delete your posts once you have created them.
 Note that the edit and delete options will not be displayed on posts that you did not create.